What We Really Mean by “Good Taste”

 “We’re hiring for taste.”

 It’s a word that gets passed around like a soft truth—understood but rarely defined.
 The assumption is that taste is something you either have or you don’t.
-That it’s intuitive.
-Instinctive.
-Obvious to those who know.
+That it’s intuitive, and obvious to those who know.

 But the closer you look, the more it starts to seem like something else entirely.